Exception0x0194/Material-Symbols-LaTeX/README.md

 ![Showcase of symbols](docs/showcase.jpg)

+Check [introduction.pdf](/docs/introduction.pdf) for more documentations and usage examples.

 This LaTeX package enables the easy integration of [Google's Material Symbols](https://fonts.google.com/icons) into LaTeX documents, supporting XeLaTeX and LuaLaTeX.
 It provides access to a wide range of icons in various styles, enhancing the visual appeal of documents.

 ## Prerequisites

-- XeLaTeX or LuaLaTeX: This package is compatible with XeLaTeX and LuaLaTeX to utilize font features.
+- `XeLaTeX` or `LuaLaTeX`: This package is compatible with `XeLaTeX` and `LuaLaTeX` to utilize font features.

 ## Installation